 Ken Shewbridge – TFFC Director

-Ken Shewbridge is a Director for Tidewater Friends of Foster Care.
-Ken and his wife were raised in Richmond, and moved to Virginia Beach in 1973.
+Ken Shewbridge is a community leader in children’s causes.
+He and his wife, Windsor, were raised in Richmond, and moved to Virginia Beach in 1973.
 They have 4 children and 6 grandchildren, who all live in Virginia Beach.
 In 1983 Ken started a technology company, TCI Voice and Data Networks.
 After 33 great years, he sold the company and retired.
-Ken’s wife of 44 years, Windsor, was an elementary school teacher for 20 years.
+Ken’s wife of 45 years, Windsor, was an elementary school teacher for 20 years.
 Approximately 27 years ago, Ken and Windsor became foster parents for the City of Virginia Beach – a calling they couldn’t resist.
 Today Ken serves on 4 non-profit boards, ranging from domestic violence, child abuse, education, and foundations.
 Ken says “I have had an incredibly blessed life, and I know what it means to give back.”